 April 2nd is a very important national holiday in Argentina because it commemorates the Veterans Day and the ones who died in Malvinas War (Falklands War).
 On April 2nd of 1982 the Armed Forces of Argentina landed on the islands with one goal, recover Malvinas.

-Man has always had the need to express himself artistically and visually; going back 12,000 years paintings inside caves depicted animals (mammoths, deer-like creature in Europe, Guanacos in Argentina) that hunter-gatherers stalked for food.
-Along with these images theses Cro-Magnon men and women would also take pigments of various colors and put them in their mouth, place their hand against the wall and spit the pigment over the top leaving the silhouette (negative image) of the human hand painted on the wall, this could be described as the world’s earliest stencil
+Man has always had the need to express himself artistically and visually.
+Going back 12,000 years, paintings inside caves depicted animals.
+Mammoths, deer-like creature in Europe, Guanacos in Argentina that hunter-gatherers stalked for food.
+Along with these images Cro-Magnon men and women used to take pigments of various colors and put them in their mouth.
+Then, place their hand against the wall and spit the pigment over the top leaving the silhouette (negative image) of the human hand painted on the wall.
+This is the world’s earliest stencil.

 The Casa Rosada, in English the Pink House, is the Argentine’s Government house and the place where many of the major historic events of this country took place.
 Located at the main plaza, Plaza de Mayo, the building is a must-see landmark of the city.

 Originally named “El Ateneo Grand Splendid”, El Ateneo bookstore is a very famous bookshop located in the neighborhood of Recoleta and it is considered one of the most beautiful bookstores in the world.

 For cultured travellers museums are always an essential part of the visit to any city.
 If you are this type of guy, this list is for you.